TOP

 I receive a tiny number of Bordeaux samples throughout the year (as of 2022 this is once again the state of play, although during the Covid-19 pandemic like many critics I was swamped with samples).
 All are tasted, and the majority (because there are so few) reviewed on Winedoctor, the notes slotted into relevant vintage reports, or a Weekend Wine slot.
 No payment is taken for reviewing samples in this manner.
 A subscription to Winedoctor is not required in order to submit samples.

 Many older Bordeaux wines I review, typically in reports of wines aged more than ten years, or individual wines in my Weekend Wine slot, have been pulled from my own cellar, and purchased by me, sometimes decades ago.
-Reports on very old vintages are often a cobbling together of tasting notes from dinners in Bordeaux, principally with the Académie du Vin de Bordeaux.
-In such cases I add comments on the source to the tasting notes.
+Reports on very old vintages are often a cobbling together of tasting notes from dinners in Bordeaux, principally with the Académie du Vin de Bordeaux and with Olivier Bernard.
+In such cases I add comments on the sources of the wines to the article.

 Loire Valley

 For the Loire Valley, I add over a thousand tasting notes each year, and as with Bordeaux the vast majority are poured as samples when I visit the region.
-This might be when attending the salons, including the Salon des Vins de Loire and Salon Saint-Jean (in Angers), La Dive Bouteille (in Saumur) or at Wine Paris (no prizes for guessing where) each February/March, or when staying and visiting in the region, typically in May/June and September/October each year.
+This might be when attending the salons, including the Salon des Vins de Loire and Salon Saint-Jean (in Angers), La Dive Bouteille (in Saumur) or at Wine Paris (no prizes for guessing where) each February/March, or when staying and visiting in the region, typically in February, in May/June, sometimes in August and always in September/October each year.
 The travel and accommodation costs associated with these trips are met by me; thinking back over two decades of reporting on this region I can think of less than a handful of occasions when I received assistance in the form of accommodation or a meal, and this has always been declared on the appropriate report.
 Again, nobody pays to have their wines reviewed.

 In short, no moneys are taken for wine reviews.
 I fund the vast majority of my travel and accommodation myself – thanks to my subscribers for that – and where I accept support, usually in the form of accommodation or dinner, it is disclosed.